 If the box is checked “yes,” then your interest rate is locked, and it will list your lock expiration deadline.
 If it’s not checked or checked “no,” then your interest rate is not locked and can change before closing.

 Please don’t just accept a verbal confirmation that the rate is locked; please ask for written confirmation.
-Per federal regulations, once the loan rate is locked, you should receive an updated Loan Estimate within three days.
+Per federal regulations, once the loan rate is locked, you should receive an updated LE within three days.

 Page two of the Loan Estimate is basically a breakdown of all the fees, credits, and impounds (if you are setting up impounds).